v-goncharenko/recsys/README.md

-# recsys
-Recommender Systems course
+# Recommender Systems course

+Course aims to introduce you to contemporary algorithms for building recommendation systems.
+Starting from the most simple Collaborative filtering algorithms we finish with techniques to scale your system to millions of users.